synfynal/woocommerce-connector-docs/Source Files/articles/product-variations-as-items.md

 The WooCommerce Connector provides the capability for you to synchronize your product variations from your webstore to Business Central as regular items.

 > [!NOTE]
-> <b>Note</b>:<br>The product variations as items feature is only available as a separately purchased per tenant extension.
+> <b>Note</b>:<br>The product variations as items feature is only available as a separately purchased module.
 To learn more, go to [Additional paid features](additional-paid-features.md).

 When you use the product variations as items feature, the WooCommerce Connector completes the following tasks: